 There are almost as many variations in school drug and alcohol policies as there are schools in the United States.
 Some schools forbid hard liquor, considering it to present a higher risk of severe intoxication or alcohol poisoning.
 Other policies bar beer kegs or “spiked” punch bowls because of the risk of easy access to underage students.
 Some schools regulate alcohol use by requiring registration of events where alcohol will be served.
 Or schools require event coordinators to follow rules on the distribution of alcohol.
 Most colleges and universities forbid alcohol in dorms or other school-managed properties.
 A generation ago, this used to be considered simply part of student’s private life that universities did not try to police.

 Activities considered to be normal a generation ago have now become the focus of campus regulation.
 In consequence, they are now subject to the campus “judiciary.”
-A college may even encourage RAs to conduct random searches for drugs and alcohol.
+A college may even encourage Resident Assistants (RAs) to conduct random searches for drugs and alcohol.
 Or a college may start a drug and alcohol investigation as a knock-on charge following an off-campus incident, such as a traffic stop for driving under the influence–without waiting to see if the student is even convicted of a DUI.

 Because drinking is so widespread on campus, first violations usually do not result in harsh sanctions.
 But repeated violations or more serious incidents, such as participating in over-consumption that results in death or hospitalization of a student, can have grave consequences.
 Alcohol violations can also be included as a knock-on offense to sexual assault charges when drinking is alleged to have led to non-consensual sex.
 Students can lose benefits such as access to campus housing or scholarships.
 You may also be suspended or expelled.